 TR/TS xxxxx version xx.xx.xx title

-The unique identifier is a sequential number determined by the secretariat (due to portal constrains).
+The unique identifier is a sequential number determined by the secretariat (due to portal constraints).
 Such limitation is currently accepted, but it is in general desirable to evolve to numbering schemes giving a hint about the document’s domain (e.g. stage 1/2/3, security, management, semantic, testing, etc.).

-The cover page shall indicate clearly the status of the deliverable, in particular each deliverable in draft state versus the ratified state shall be clearly identified.
+The cover page shall indicate clearly the status of the deliverable.
+Specifically, each deliverable in draft state versus the ratified state shall be clearly identified.

 Version numbering